 The National Library of the Netherlands advises, “for [Shirley Sharoff’s La grande muraille/The Great Wall (1991)] to be read, the book first must be rolled out”.
 And that is what I did, using the large table in the Special Collection’s seminar room.

 Enjoyable as that was, enjoying it again with the video afterward, something seemed awry.
-The texts had gaps, or so I thought.
+As the Chinese poem by Lu Xun, its French and English translations and text from Sharoff’s language students unrolled, interpersed with her prints, the text seemed to have gaps, or so I thought.
 So I returned a second time.
 Perhaps if I re-shot the video.
 Perhaps if I took more stills and close-ups.
 Perhaps if I shot the rolling up as well as the unrolling.

 No doubt, the second effort added to the pleasure.
 Looking at the videos and stills, I can again feel between my fingers the Arches paper and engravings’ impressions on it.
 But still I detected gaps, seeming mismatches between the French and English.
 I wondered to what degree they

-followed the Chinese text or whether some of Lu Xun’s text had been omitted.
+followed the Chinese text or whether some of Lu’s text had been omitted.
 So, I returned a third time, and then came my “ah hah” moment.
 Unrolled, La grande muraille looks like a double-sided leporello or accordion book like this one: In Mexico by Helen Douglas.

 To read La grande muraille as the double-sided leporello it appears to be, however, is to overlook the multi-page spreads that Sharoff conceived with François Da Ros (her typography and print collaborator) in putting together this forme en escargot (snail-shell form as she calls it).
 The snail-shell form, its multi-page spreads and the text demand that you read La grande muraille as you unroll it, or rather, as you unfold it.